 In considering applications, the selection committee will have regard to:

-All online applications submitted before the due date will be acknowledged by email.
+All applications submitted before the closing date will be acknowledged by email.

-Applicants will be informed of the outcome of their application by email in late March 2018.
+Applicants will be informed of the outcome of the application by email by late March 2020.

 Successful Applicants will be required to submit an Agreement incorporating the CASS Travel Award terms and conditions.